angryziber/bees/README.md

-# Ants for programming with kids
+# Flying bees for programming with kids

+Nothing fancy, but it's cool to change `src/Bee.svelte` and watch how bees change their behaviour together with kids.

+Built with Svelte for easy reactive programming.

 ## Get started